 By Stage 3, your muscles in your legs start to be used as fuel.
-Actually this fuel is turned into fat around your belly.
-So over time your legs get smaller and you eventually lose your butt.
+Actually, this fuel is turned into fat around your belly.
+So over time, your legs get smaller and you eventually lose your butt.
 Where does all this protein fuel go?
-The fat goes to your belly of course.
-Your adrenals don't care what you look like - it's all about survival.
+The fat goes to your belly, of course.
+Your adrenals don't care what you look like.
+It's all about after survival.

 What are these adrenals?